tenzir/tenzir/web/docs/setup/build.md

 compiler, you need to ensure availability of the dependencies in the table below.

-:::tip Deterministic Builds
+:::tip Deterministic Builds via Nix
-We also provide [Nix](#nix) expressions for deterministic builds.
+We provide a Nix flake to setup an environment in which all dependencies are available.
+Run `nix develop` inside the main source directory.
+You can also delegate the entire build process to Nix by invoking `nix build`, but be aware that this method does not support incremental builds.
 :::

 ## Dependencies